kumarrishav/Persona-Auth/README.md

 ## Demo

-We created a [Live Demo Page](http://demo.modularr.com/persona/) to show you what it looks like.
+I created a [Live Demo Page](http://demo.modularr.com/persona/) to show you what it looks like.

 ## Usage

-This is more of a Implementation rather then a Library.
+This is an Implementation rather than a Library.

 1. Rename `settings.sample.php` to `settings.php`
 2. Change database Details